MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/retry-policy.md

 ---
 title: Retry policies
-description: "This document explains how to implement a custom retry policy around token acquisition operations."
+description: Learn how to implement a custom retry policy for token acquisition operations in .NET with MSAL.
+Increase your service availability with our detailed guide.
 ---

 # Retry policies